JulienTant/Laravel-Env-Sync/README.md

 You can show a table that compares the content of your env files by using the `php artisan env:diff` command.

-The command will print a table that compare the content of both .env and .env.example files, and will highlight the missing keys
+The command will print a table that compares the content of both .env and .env.example files, and will highlight the missing keys.